Strathpine - Brendale

 AreaSearch analysis reveals Strathpine - Brendale recording weaker employment conditions than most comparable areas nationwide

-Conversely, professional & technical services show lower representation at 6.0% versus the regional average of 8.9%.
+Conversely, professional & technical services show lower representation at 6.0% compared to the regional average of 8.9%.
 There are 1.3 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over a 12-month period ending in September 2025, employment increased by 4.4% alongside labour force increasing by 5.2%, resulting in unemployment rising by 0.7 percentage points.
+In the 12-month period ending in September 2025, employment increased by 4.4% alongside a labour force increase of 5.2%, resulting in an unemployment rise of 0.7 percentage points.
 This contrasts with Greater Brisbane where employment rose by 3.8%, the labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
-State-level data to November 25, 2025 shows that Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May 2025 offer further insight into potential future demand within Strathpine-Brendale.
-These projections estimate that national employment should increase by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Strathpine-Brendale's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Strathpine - Brendale's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment